MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/two-pane-view.md

 The two-pane view handles the size and arrangement of the panes, but you still need to make the content inside the pane adapt to the changes in size and orientation.
 See [Responsive layouts with XAML](/windows/uwp/design/layout/layouts-with-xaml) and [Layout panels](/windows/uwp/design/layout/layout-panels) for more info about creating an adaptive UI.

-The two-pane view manages the display of the panes based on what kind of device the app is running on:
+The [TwoPaneView](/uwp/api/microsoft.ui.xaml.controls.twopaneview) manages the display of the panes based on the spanning state of the app.

-- On a dual-screen device
+- Spanned across dual-screens

-    The two-pane view is designed to make it easy to optimize your UI for dual-screen devices.
-The window will size itself to use all the available space on the screens.
-When your app is on only one of the device's screens, one pane is displayed, as specified by the [PanePriority](/uwp/api/microsoft.ui.xaml.controls.twopaneview.panepriority) property.
+    The `TwoPaneView` is designed to make it easy to optimize your UI for dual-screen devices.
+The window sizes itself to use all the available space on the screens.
 When your app spans both screens of a dual-screen device, each screen displays the content of one of the panes and properly spans content across the gap.
 Spanning-awareness is built-in when you use two-pane view.
 You only need to set the tall/wide configuration to specify which pane is shown on which screen.
 The two-pane view takes care of the rest.

-- On single-screen devices
+- On a single-screen

-    When running on a single-screen device, such as a laptop or desktop PC, the two-pane view provides behavior you would expect from any XAML control.
-When the window is re-sized, the two-pane view adjusts the size and position of its panes based on the window size.
-It has additional properties you set to define the control's behavior when it's shown on a single-screen in a re-sizable window.
+    When your app is on only a single screen, the `TwoPaneView` adjusts the size and position of its panes based on property settings you specify.
 We explain these properties in more detail in the next section.
+The only difference between devices is that some devices, like desktop PCs, allow re-sizable windows, while other devices don't.

 ## How to use the two-pane view control